 Lisa makes the egg muffins her own by adding more cheese and substituting the broccoli for spinach (the milder-tasting veggie is easier to stomach early in the a.m.).
-Inspired, I tried the recipe out with Lisa's suggestions as well as cut down the steps, ingredients, and equipment used, so this is the easiest-ever egg muffin recipe.
+Inspired, I tried out the recipe with Lisa's suggestions, in addition to cutting down the steps, ingredients, and equipment used, so this is the easiest-ever egg muffin recipe.
 Feel free to play around with the ratios if you'd like to double down on the vegetables or go heavier on the cheese.
-This recipe is pretty forgivable . . . just don't flood the muffin cups, and you should be good to go!
+This recipe is pretty forgivable . . . just don't flood the muffin cups and you should be good to go!

 - Preheat the oven to 350°F. Crack eggs into a liquid measuring cup.
 Whisk the eggs and salt.

 - Grease a 12-cup muffin pan with ghee.
 Divide spinach, mushrooms, green onion, and cheese between each muffin cup, then carefully pour eggs over tops until muffin tins are almost full (leave 1/4-inch space).

 - Bake for 20-25 minutes or until a wooden pick inserted in the center of a muffin comes out clean.
 The egg muffins will look like soufflé when they come out of the oven, but they will sink after a few minutes.
 Let them rest in the muffin tin for a few minutes before using a rubber spatula to carefully remove each muffin.

 - Consume immediately or let cool and transfer to a resealable plastic bag.
 Refrigerate for up to a week or freeze for a month.